Implementation and Testing

 - Integration tests are similar to acceptance tests - they also test the whole system

-- But, integration tests can be low-level things about whole system, not just customer-facing
+- But, integration tests are low-level things about whole system, not customer-facing

 CI Services for integration (and acceptance) testing

 - One challenge of CI is individual developers have different build setups (library/OS/etc)

 - A relatively recent solution is to use a CI service to run your build on a blank box and then run all your tests.